- Military Basics

 Received PCS orders?
 Before you go, contact your school liaison.

-Find out how a school liaison can help you and your family navigate school selections, register for classes and more.
+Local school liaisons represent, inform and assist military families with school-related issues, including special education support.
+Find out how a school liaison can help you and your family navigate school selections, register for classes, connect with the Exceptional Family Member Program in your new location and more.

 Learn more about the array of relocation assistance and comprehensive moving resources available to help you and your family master your move.
 And use the following tips to help your children have a smooth transition.